kahunacohen/real-world-fp/README.md

 # Functional Programming for Smarties

-This post is aimed for intermediate JavaScript programmers, and/or those with very limited functional programming experience.
-I'll discuss what functional programming (fp) is, why to use it and how to integrate it into real-world, existing code written in a procedural and/or object-oriented style.
+This post is aimed for intermediate JavaScript programmers, and/or those with limited functional programming experience.
+I'll discuss what functional programming (fp) is, why to use it and how to integrate it into a real-world code base.

 ## What is Functional Programming?
-With the popularity of frameworks such as [ReactJs](https://reactjs.org/) and [RxJS](https://rxjs-dev.firebaseapp.com/), fp is has gotten lot of attention in the JavaScript community.
+With the popularity of frameworks and libraries, such as [ReactJs](https://reactjs.org/) and [RxJS](https://rxjs-dev.firebaseapp.com/), fp is has gotten lot of attention in the JavaScript community.
 But what is it and how can our programs benefit from it?
-Though fp has a reputation for being academic, it's main prinicples are simple to grasp and directly remediate recurrent challenges when programming in more traditional styles.
+Though fp has a reputation for being academic, it's main prinicples are simple to grasp and directly address common challenges when programming in a more procedural style.

 Fp is a way to solve larger problems by fitting together small, focused, *pure* functions, preferring immutable data structures over side-effects, stateful objects and mutable data.
 Functional solutions also tend to be more declarative rather than imperative.
-They read like a spec, rather than a list of instructions.
+Functional programs read more like a spec than a list of instructions to the computer.

-What does all this mean and why do we care?
-To make this more concrete, we'll implement a programming task in a typical object-oriented, procedural style, then transform it to a functional style.
+To make this more concrete, we'll implement a typical programming task in a an object-oriented, procedural style and then transform it to a functional style.

 ## A Procedural Implementation
 Ready?
 Let's go.
 Imagine data in a JSON file representing salary information for employees over a year: